DominicL3/turboSETI-ML/README.md

     <img src="paper_plots/confusion_matrix.png" width="700">
 </p>

-In the confusion matrix above, the lack of any image of the False Positive (FP) area means there were no arrays in the validation set that the model thought contained a signal when it actually didn't.
+In the confusion matrix above, the lack of any image in the False Positive (FP) area and `FP: 0` at the top of the subplot indicate there were no arrays in the validation set that the model thought contained a signal when it actually didn't.
 The signal in the True Positive (TP) area is very faint, which makes sense that the model predicted it as containing a signal with low confidence.
 Can you spot the signal in the False Negative (FN) array?

 Once the model has been trained, we can move on to finding new signals!